Baptists in Finland: Theology, structure, statistics

 It is not only their membership in different language groups that distinguishes the two Baptist unions from one another, but also their respective theological orientations.
 While the Finnish Baptistikirkko holds more conservative evangelical positions on many issues, the Swedish-speaking Baptistsamfund leans more toward liberal views and practices women's ordination and open communion.
 The education of ministers takes place in different institutions.
-While Swedish speakers study at the ecumenical Åbo Academy, Finnish speakers attend a Bible institute run with other free churches.
+While Swedish speakers study at the ecumenical Åbo Akademi University, Finnish speakers attend a Bible institute run with other free churches.

 In international mission work, the Finnish Baptistikirkko cooperates with Danish as well as Swedish Baptists and supports missionaries in Africa, Asia and South America.
 It also participates in various missionary projects in Estonia.
 The Swedish-speaking Samfund is one of the sponsoring churches of the European Baptist Mission.

 Both associations are organized congregationally at the local level and synodally as a national association.
 They are member churches of the European Baptist Federation and thus also of the Baptist World Alliance.
 The Seventh Day Baptist congregations also belong to the Baptist World Alliance through their international organization.

 The Swedish Baptist Union of Finland (Finlands svenska baptistsamfund) includes 13 congregations with approximately 1000 members.
 The Finnish Baptist Church (Suomen Baptistikirkko) consists of 14 congregations with approximately 1500 members.
 The Seventh-day Baptist Fellowship includes two congregations with 35 members.
 The membership and congregation numbers of the independent Baptist churches are unknown.